dhad4g/Lexington/docs/Toolchain.md

 The compile process relies on several key files platform files.
 These files are located in the `sw/common` directory.

-- `startup_lexington.S` This assembly files contains startup code for Lexington.
+- `startup_saratoga.S` This assembly files contains startup code for Saratoga.
-- `lexington.ld` This is the linker script that tells the compiler how to organize machine code and data for Lexington's memory layout.
+- `saratoga.ld` This is the linker script that tells the compiler how to organize machine code and data for Saratoga's memory layout.
-- `lexington.mk` This is the base Makefile required to be included in all Lexington project Makefile's.
+- `saratoga.mk` This is the base Makefile required to be included in all Saratoga project Makefile's.

 ### Makefile